Poulpes/onboarding/readme.md

 At last, we're not big on linting and editor plugin and other cool stuff... so if you 're keen on rubocoping, let's share that on the upcoming projects!

 ### GitHub
-We use GitHub to collaborate.
+We use GitHub to collaborate, you'll be part of the [Poulpe GitHub](https://github.com/Poulpes) organisation.

-Right now *(Septembre 2018)*, the [Poulpe GitHub](https://github.com/Poulpes) is not an organisation account.
-We'll transition to an Organisation Account soon.

 In the meantime, repo are created by the lead dev and access are given repo/repo by the lead dev.

 On some projects, we use GitHub Wiki to write down app documentation.
 Generally speaking, we're trying to document our apps more and more through good PR and `.readme` files.
-(Check StackEdit 👇)

 ### Heroku
 80% of our project are hosted on Heroku so make sure to have an account on it: either a new one with your *@poulpe.co* email or your current heroku account.